Servants' hall

-The servants' hall is a common room for domestic workers in a great house.
-The term usually refers to the servants' dining room.
+The servants' hall is a common room for domestic workers in a great house, typically referring to the servants' dining room.

 If there is no separate sitting room, the servants' hall doubles as the place servants may spend their leisure hours and serves as both sitting room and dining room.

 Background

 Meals in the servants' hall were sometimes very formal affairs, depending on the size and formality of the household.
 At dinner in a formal house, the butler and housekeeper presided over the table much as the master and lady of the house did 'above stairs' (i.e., in the rooms occupied by the employer).